TexteaInc/funix/README.md

 ![screenshots/hello.png](https://github.com/TexteaInc/funix-doc/raw/main/screenshots/hello.png)

 > **Note**: The `-l` flag stands for _"lazy"_ meaning that only default settings are used.
 It cannot be used when your function is decorated by the funix decorator `@funix()` which allows you to customize your app.
-See example usages below of the decorator.
+Advanced examples below use decorators.
+For more details of the decorator values, please refer to the [reference manual](docs/Reference.md).

 #### Love Funix?
 Give us a star